eduardosacco/eduardosacco-labs-test/README.md

 #### Metamask Disconnection:

-It's currently not possible to trigger a proper disconnection from metamask.
-To do this correctly the user has to disconnect from the extension itself. https://github.com/MetaMask/metamask-extension/issues/8990.
+It's currently [not possible to trigger a proper disconnection from metamask](https://github.com/MetaMask/metamask-extension/issues/8990).
+To do this correctly the user has to disconnect from the extension itself.

 The approach taken here was to show the user a modal with instructions on how he can disconnect using metamask when the disconnect button is pressed.

 #### Use-Metamask and server side rendering:

 The use-metamask library is not compatible with server side rendering apps by default since it uses global window.
-There is currently an open pr (https://github.com/mdtanrikulu/use-metamask/pull/19) with a fix for this issue (https://github.com/mdtanrikulu/use-metamask/issues/18).
+There is currently an [open pr](https://github.com/mdtanrikulu/use-metamask/pull/19) with a fix for this [issue](https://github.com/mdtanrikulu/use-metamask/issues/18).

-More info about the issue: https://dev.to/apkoponen/how-to-disable-server-side-rendering-ssr-in-next-js-1563 To bypass this the component that uses the use-metamask library was wrapped in a component that disables rendering nested components in server side.
+To bypass this the component that uses the use-metamask library was wrapped in a component that disables rendering nested components in server side.

 #### Use-Metamask connect after disconnect:

 The library will not connect after being disconnected from metamask.
 To bypass this issue the connect button will trigger a page reload which in turn will trigger the use effect that starts the use-metamask connection.

 ## Known issues
 * Metamask animated logo dual viewer bug occurs when running locally.
 Need to investigate more to understand why this occurs.
 Hypothesis: Its related to SSR, first test of wrapping the component with disable SSR did not solve it though.